 Friendliness towards humans and friendliness towards other dogs are two completely different things.
 Most Goldendoodles are fine with other dogs, as are their parent breeds.

-It has been found if they grow up with their littermates until they are at least eight weeks of age then they are more likely to be sociable and friendly towards other dogs and animals.
+Almost all Goldendoodles are pretty happy with other dogs, but how they are raised will play a part.
+It has been found if puppies grow up with their littermates until they are at least eight weeks of age, then they are more likely to be sociable and friendly towards other dogs and animals.
 They learn canine social skills by being around the other pups.

 To make sure you have a well behaved and sociable Goldendoodle, socialize them at a young age.
 As they get older, it will become harder for you to train them to be friendly towards dogs and unfamiliar faces.